shasuruvalli/mslearn-synapse/Instructions/Labs/06-Synapselink-cosmos.md

     | SO43704 | 2019-07-01 | Julio Ruiz |Mountain-100 Black, 48 |
     | SO43707 | 2019-07-02 | Emma Brown |Road-150 Red, 48 |

-    Observe that when using Spark SQL, you can retrieve subelements of a JSON structure as properties.
+    Observe that when using Spark SQL, you can retrieve named properties of a JSON structure as columns.

 12. Keep the **Notebook 1** tab open - you'll return to it later.